DigitalExpart/PAKtIQ/FINAL_SETUP_GUIDE.md

 -- USEFUL QUERIES
 -- ============================================

--- Get pakts with upcoming deadlines (next 7 days):
+-- Get Resolves with upcoming deadlines (next 7 days):
 SELECT name, deadline,
   EXTRACT(DAY FROM (deadline - NOW())) as days_until_deadline
-FROM pakts
+FROM Resolves
 WHERE status = 'active'
   AND deadline > NOW()
   AND deadline < NOW() + INTERVAL '7 days'
 ORDER BY deadline ASC;

--- Get overdue pakts:
+-- Get overdue Resolves:
 SELECT name, deadline,
   EXTRACT(DAY FROM (NOW() - deadline)) as days_overdue
-FROM pakts
+FROM Resolves
 WHERE status = 'active'
   AND deadline < NOW()
 ORDER BY deadline ASC;

--- Get pakts by completion percentage:
+-- Get Resolves by completion percentage:
 SELECT name, progress, deadline, status
-FROM pakts
+FROM Resolves
 ORDER BY progress DESC, deadline ASC;
 ```